MartinHelmut/mono/presentation/src/presentation.md

 * Changelog generation
 * Scan and integrity checks

+^ // Go through list
+// One example for scans -> check dependencies
+- There is more (next slide)

 ---

 _rushjs.io_

-^ Lots more here
+^ - Lots more here

 ---

 # To much 😨

+^ - I know this can be a lot
+- But you can find all of the information here

 ---

 _github.com/MartinHelmut/mono_

-^ Here you can find not only the presentation
+^ - Here you can find not only the presentation
-But working examples for all these techniques
+- But working examples for all these techniques
+- The only thing I now can say ... (next slide)

 ---

-# [fit] Thanks
+# [fit] Thanks 🎉

+^ - And questions?